mn3mnn/fastpeoplesearch.com-scraper/README.md

-# fastpeoplesearch.com-scrapper
+# fastpeoplesearch.com-scraper
-python script to search for people on fastpeoplesearch.com using selenium webdriver and extract the results into an excel sheet.
+python script to search for people (given their names and addresses) on fastpeoplesearch.com using selenium webdriver and extract the results into an excel sheet.

 - NOTES
   - **fastpeoplesearch.com works only in the US, so you will need a VPN if you're outside the US.**